 graduation date

-course names, subject areas, course codes, course credits
+course names, course codes, course credits -- find FL course information on either of these lists:

 grades received